felipez3r0/openclasses/Examples/Classes/Class05/README.md

 Explain about the validation and ask for students to test their recipe page using the validator to see if everything is in the right place

 > Web compatibility (2 hours)
-Introduce the students to the web compatibility topic, discuss how web compatibility issues can be a huge problem, do a research in the region websites to check if they have any compatibility problem
+Introduce the students to the web compatibility topic, discuss how web compatibility issues can be a huge problem, do a research in the region websites to check if they have any compatibility problems

 ## Relevant links